0xJayPi/hardhart-fund-me/README.md

 # Sample FundMe Project

-This project demonstrates a basic Solidity use case for funding a contract using HardHat development environment.
+This project demonstrates a basic Solidity use case for funding a contract developed using the HardHat development environment.